SS Cars: SS 1 and SS 2

 Under the guidance of the chairman, William Lyons, the company survived the depression years of the 1930s by making a series of beautifully styled cars offering exceptional value for money although some enthusiasts criticised them at the time for being "more show than go".
 The engines and chassis supplied by the Standard Motor Company were fitted with Swallow bodies styled under Lyons supervision.

 The first of the SS range of cars available to the public was the 1932 SS 1 with 2-litre or 2½-litre side-valve, six-cylinder engine and the SS 2 with a four-cylinder 1-litre side-valve engine.
 Initially available as coupé or tourer a saloon was added in 1934, when the chassis was modified to be 2 inches (50 mm) wider.

 SS 90

 The first of the open two-seater sports cars came in March 1935 with the SS 90, so called because of its claimed 90 mi/h top speed.
 This car used the 2½-litre side-valve, six-cylinder engine in a short-chassis "cut and shut" SS 1 brought down to an SS 2's wheelbase, only 23 were made.

 Harry Weslake was set to work on engine development.
 Bill Heynes came to be chief engineer from Hillman — before that Humber.
 Weslake's new cylinder head was manufactured for SS by Standard.

-The Weslake head and twin RAG carburetters were fitted to the last year's production of SS 1 and SS 2 cars.
+The Weslake head and twin RAG carburettors were fitted to the last year's production of SS 1 and SS 2 cars.